Iron Infusions

 iv-drip

 For those taking iron supplements and still not seeing effects, an iron infusion may be the answer.
-An iron infusion can increase concentrations of iron beyond iron supplements and help fight anaemia.
+An iron infusion can increase iron levels beyond those achieved with iron supplements and help fight anaemia.

-Usually patients requiring an iron infusion will need a hospital admission, haematology consult and an extensive wait period however booking at Main Street Medical enables our patients to receive timely and affordable care.
+Usually, patients requiring an iron infusion will need hospital admission, a haematology consult, and an extended wait; however, booking with Main Street Medical enables our patients to receive timely, affordable care.

-For more information and pricing details, please contact reception on 03 9739 3837.
+For more information and pricing details, please get in touch with reception on 03 9739 3837.

 Everything you need to know about iron infusions

-Iron infusion is a procedure in which iron is delivered to your body intravenously, meaning into a vein through a needle.
+Iron infusion is a procedure in which iron is delivered intravenously (into a vein) through a needle.
 This method of delivering medication or supplementation is also known as an intravenous (IV) infusion.

-Iron infusions are usually prescribed by doctors to treat iron deficiency anemia.
+Doctors usually prescribe iron infusions to treat iron deficiency anemia.
 Iron deficiency anemia is typically treated with dietary changes and iron supplements that you take in pill form.
 In some cases, though, doctors may recommend iron infusions instead.

 You may require an IV infusion if you: